Erysiphales/QKgenome/README.md

 ## Scripts
 <i>QKgenome_conversion.py</i> converts a reference sequence based on read alignments from a different accession/ecotype/cultivar/isolate based on user specified parameters for coverage and variant frequency.
 The reference sequence can be a genome, a set of genes, or transcriptome.
 Memory requirements for the script are proportional to the length of the sequence space.

+## Dependencies
+The following software and modules are requires to run the suite of QKgenome scripts:
+1. Python 2.7
+  a.
+BioPython 1.64
+2. R 3.2.3
+  a. ggplots2

+Other versions are likely to be functional, but the versions described above were used in the development of the scripts.

 ### Input
 1. Sequence (FASTA)
 2. GFF3